andersontan1998/Sliding_Block_Puzzle/README.md

 "Terminate called after throwing an instance of std::bad_alloc'"

 Error message happens when the operating system runs out of memory and could not dedicate any more RAM to the program.
-This can happen if you are running on a virtual machine that is dedicated a low amount of RAM.
+This can happen if you are running on a virtual machine that is dedicated low amounts of RAM.